For these activities we are making use of a "swarm" of Micro:bitit drawing robots from 4tronik.

 Arts Award is a Trinity College London-accredited scheme that supports art education for young people.
 Our latest Arts Award Discover course introduces the art of Harold Cohen and shows how drawing robots can be used to create images in his style.
 If you are interested in Interact Digital Arts running similar courses in the future, please get in touch.

-The drawing robot used for this project is a 4tronik Minibot with an ultrasonic sensor.
-We will be releasing our core drawing robot software and a remote control program as a free download.
-An initial release of the software, with documentation, will be available before the end of January.
-The work-in-progress software can be found here:
+The drawing robot used for this project is a 4tronix Minibit with an ultrasonic distance sensor.
+It is powered by a Micro:bit v1 or v2.
+The core drawing robot blocks software and a remote control program used in the workshops can be diwnloaded below.

 Micro:bit Drawing Robot Lite